 Kids are notoriously picky eaters, leading to a minimal (and sometimes unhealthy) diet.
 Maybe one of these apps will help remedy the situation.

 When kids have control over their meals, they are more likely to make good decisions.
-Make it into a game like this app has done, and your kids are practically guaranteed to make good food choices IRL.
+Make it into a game as this app has done, and your kids are practically guaranteed to make good food choices IRL.

 Now kids can learn about the food they eat.
 This app gives lots of fun facts about your kids’ favorite health foods.
 It’s colorful and animated to keep the attention of even the youngest kids.

-The more that kids see and interact with something, the more likely that they’ll continue to do so in the future.
+The more kids see and interact with something, the more likely they’ll continue to do so in the future.
 Healthy Heros understands this and created an app that helps kids interact with fruits and vegetables- all while making it feel like they’re playing a game.
 Not only will kids get to learn about nutrition, but they’ll also have fun too!